POSTED BY January 29, 2015 COMMENTS (353)ON

-However when you look at this scheme, its much better than the traditional child policies and child plans (non-equity) from insurance companies.
+However, when you look at this scheme, it’s much better than the traditional child policies and child plans (non-equity) from insurance companies.
 I would recommend this one over them.

 Thanks to Dr Dinesh Rohilla for sharing his real life experience of opening the SSA account.
 I am sharing his exact words and experience below

-Quite surprised by the update knowledge of post office staff in a small town like Pataudi regarding this scheme while the commercial banks in the area didn’t have any instructions regarding SSA neither there customer care helpline.
+Quite surprised by the updated knowledge of post office staff in a small town like Pataudi regarding this scheme while the commercial banks in the area didn’t have any instructions regarding SSA neither there customer care helpline.

 Anyway following is the procedure adapted by me :-